jmshelby/ffencoderd/README.md

     See the API documentation for more information about accesible methods on the server.

 #####API
 Constants that are returned by the SOAP API

-    FFENCODERD_FAIL
-        Context : ffencoderd service status functions

-        value : 100

-    FFENCODERD_OK
-        Context : ffencoderd service status functions

-        value : 101

-    FFENCODERD_UNKNOWN
-        Context : ffencoderd encoding processes functions

-        value : 200

-    FFENCODERD_PROCESSING
-        Context : ffencoderd encoding processes functions

-        value : 201

-    FFENCODERD_SUCCESS
-        Context : ffencoderd encoding processes functions

-        value : 202

-    FFENCODERD_PROBLEM
-        Context : ffencoderd encoding processes functions

-        value : 203

-    The method returns the status of the ffencoderd process.
-It returns an integer value corresponding to an ffencoderd SOAP API constant

-    status

-     Return
-       integer : Constant with the status of the server FFENCODERD_OK|FFENCODERD_FAIL.
-If FFENCODERD_FAIL there is some
-       problem with the server

-    The method returns an xml with some metadata about the process which has been codified

-    getProcess

-     Parameters
-       processId : Identifier for the process, this corresponds to the process identifier returned in getList()

-     Return
-       string : An xml string with some information about the process, mainly its characteristics or FFENCODERD_FAIL if didn't find it

-    Returns an xml formatted response with a list with uid of ended encoding processes

-    getList

-     Return
-       string : An xml string with a list of processes listed by uid

-    Add a resource to encode

-    addProcess

-     Parameters
-       process : The process definition as a complex SOAP structure

-     Return
-       string : Returns a string with a constant indicating if the creation of the process was succesful

-    Returns the API version

-    version

-     Return
-       string : A string with the API's version
+- FFENCODERD_FAIL
+  - Context : ffencoderd service status functions
+  - value : 100

+- FFENCODERD_OK
+  - Context : ffencoderd service status functions
+  - value : 101

+- FFENCODERD_UNKNOWN
+  - Context : ffencoderd encoding processes functions
+  - value : 200

+- FFENCODERD_PROCESSING
+  - Context : ffencoderd encoding processes functions
+  - value : 201

+- FFENCODERD_SUCCESS
+  - Context : ffencoderd encoding processes functions
+  - value : 202

+- FFENCODERD_PROBLEM
+  - Context : ffencoderd encoding processes functions
+  - value : 203

+--

+__status__ - The method returns the status of the ffencoderd process.
+It returns an integer value corresponding to an ffencoderd SOAP API constant.

+######Return
+ * integer : Constant with the status of the server FFENCODERD_OK|FFENCODERD_FAIL.
+If FFENCODERD_FAIL there is some problem with the server

+--

+__getProcess__ - The method returns an xml with some metadata about the process which has been codified.

+######Parameters
+ * processId : Identifier for the process, this corresponds to the process identifier returned in getList()

+######Return
+ * string : An xml string with some information about the process, mainly its characteristics or FFENCODERD_FAIL if didn't find it

+--

+__getList__ - Returns an xml formatted response with a list with uid of ended encoding processes.

+######Return
+ * string : An xml string with a list of processes listed by uid.

+--

+__addProcess__ - Add a resource to encode.

+######Parameters
+ * process : The process definition as a complex SOAP structure.

+######Return
+ * string : Returns a string with a constant indicating if the creation of the process was succesful.

+--

+__version__ - Returns the API version.

+######Return
+ * string : A string with the API's version

 #####Examples
     Next is an example of using SOAP-Lite as client to request version